zodmaner/cu-openstack/README.md

 # CU-OpenStack

-CU-openstack is a web application/middleware that makes it easy to create (and delete) ready-to-use virtual machine instants on an OpenStack cluster.
+Cu-openstack is a web application/middleware that makes it easy to create (and delete) ready-to-use virtual machine instants on an OpenStack cluster.
+It is intended for internal use at Chulalongkorn University (hence the name and the branding), but, because it interfaces with OpenStack using the REST API, it will also work with any OpenStack cluster.

-**Warning:** Currently, CU-openstack is in a pre-alpha stage.
+**Warning:** Currently, cu-openstack is in a pre-alpha stage.
 Expect lots of bugs, breakages, and missing features.

 ## Getting Started